stanmaz/BBOalert/README.md

 ![](./images/PartnerSelection.png)

-If you play with a partner who is not specified with any option, you may choose options manually (first Select All) or select the options of another partner.
+If you play with a partner who is not specified with any option, you may choose options manually (first Options-All) or select the options of another partner.

-It is possible to disable all options by chosing 'Select-None' from the dropbox.
+It is possible to disable all options by chosing 'Options-None' from the dropbox.
 This feature can be used to disable also your entire bidding system if you declare it as an option.

 ### Trusted code